BenVigos/Computational-Biology/assignment3/equations.md

 ### 5.3 Necrotic behavior

 Necrotic cells do not grow.
-Their target volume is forced to zero. *(Slide # 25, from Cell-based modelling 2 lecture)*
+Their target volume is forced to zero *(Slide # 25, from Cell-based modelling 2 lecture)*.

 $$
 V_t^{\text{Necrotic}} = 0